Usage

 # Accessibility focus

-npx @usharma124/ui-qa https://example.com --goals "keyboard navigation, screen reader support"Interactive Mode
+npx @usharma124/ui-qa https://example.com --goals "keyboard navigation, screen reader support"Validation Mode:

 Running without a URL launches the interactive interface: